emberjs/website/source/blog/2013-08-31-ember-1-0-released.md

 * Yapp, whose employees have been working on Ember (and SproutCore before Ember) for years, and which has dedicated countless man-hours to making Ember better.
-* ZenDesk, an early user and contributor to Ember.
+* Zendesk, an early user and contributor to Ember.
 Thank you for betting on Ember as early as you did.
 * McGraw-Hill Education Labs, which has been funding Ember work for over a year, with great patience, resolve and vision.